-EES is a leading home healthcare equipment supplier, offering a wide selection of specialist items to support home mobility and safety.
-The service is part of Essex Cares Limited (ECL), and holds the contract to provide specialist equipment to people with a range of health and social care needs in Essex.
+ECL Community Equipment is a leading home healthcare equipment supplier, offering a wide selection of specialist items to support home mobility and safety.
+The service is part of ECL, and holds the contract to provide specialist equipment to people with a range of health and social care needs in Essex, Thurrock and London.
 In 2018/19 they provided over 130,000 items to the community.

 CECOPS currently works with approximately 200 assistive technology services across the UK and their accreditation is highly revered in an increasingly competitive environment for the community equipment sector.

 Well done to the team at ECL on achieving CECOPS accreditation.
 The assessor was impressed with the service and the ‘can do’ attitude.
 Achieving accreditation first time without any non-conformities being identified doesn’t happen very often, and ECL managed to achieve this.
 It is also good to see that ECL is using the iCOPS self-assessment and continuous improvement tool, which again demonstrates their commitment to quality.

 We are delighted to have received accreditation by CECOPS.
 This is testament to the team’s dedication to providing an outstanding service to those requiring safety aids and mobility equipment within Essex, Thurrock and London and we look forward to working with CECOPS in the future.

 ECL, which owns the service, was established by Essex County Council in 2009 as the UK’s first Local Authority Trading Company, providing care and support in South East England for residents at home and in local communities.
 With over 1,000 employees, ECL supports over 50,000 people each year to live independent and fulfilling lives.

 Please note: You must allow all cookies to be able to use the commenting feature on this site.